rubensworks/article-ldtraversal-security-short/content/threats.md

 ### Intermediate Result and Query Leakage

-This threat assumes the existence of a **_hybrid_ LTQP query engine** that primarily traverses links, but can exploit database-oriented interfaces such as SPARQL endpoints if they are detected.
+This threat assumes the existence of a **_hybrid_ LTQP query engine** that primarily traverses links, but can exploit database-oriented interfaces such as SPARQL endpoints if they are detected in favour of a range of documents.
 Query engines typically decompose queries into smaller sub-queries, and join these intermediate results together afterwards.
 In the case of a hybrid LTQP engine,